famedly/synapse-invite-checker/README.md

         federation_list_client_cert: "tests/certs/client.pem", # path to a pem encoded client certificate for mtls, required if federation list url is https
         gematik_ca_baseurl: "https://download-ref.tsl.ti-dienste.de/", # the baseurl to the ca to use for the federation list, required
         tim-type: "epa" or "pro", # Patient/Insurance or Professional mode, defaults to "pro" mode.
 Optional currently, but will be required in a later release
+        default_permission: "allow all" or "block all", # For setting an users initial permission, will not affect existing permissions.
+Defaults to "block all" for backwards compatibility
         allowed_room_versions: # The list(as strings) of allowed room versions.
 Currently optional, defaults are listed
           - "9"
           - "10"